DosComas/SE-Python-uitestingplayground.com/README.md

 Finally, for 'shadowdom' I had to use the HTTP protocol and make Selenium ignore ssl and certificate errors to test the page because using the protocol HTTPS disabled the copy button.

-Code of the function that instantiates and drops the browser session for the test:
+Code of the function that instantiates and drops the browser session for the 'shadowdom' test:
 ```
 def init_driver_ignore():
     if TestData.browser == "Chrome":